310mc/https-310mc.github.io-tl/source/_posts/birthday_story/midori_es2.md

               He told me about how tasty this bakery's bread was a few days ago.
 I think I'll eat it with everyone now that we're all here together.

-              Hehe, they all look so tasty—I dunno what to eat first.
+              Heheh, they all look so tasty — I dunno what to eat first.
 					{% endbubble %}
 			</div>
 			<div data-tab="1a-r" style="display: none">